farihat13/sp24-cs537-dis/D6/d6_workflow.md

  b) writes to the mmapped memory in the child,
  c) and reads the mmapped memory in the parent.
 The write by child is NOT reflected in the parent because of MAP_PRIVATE.

+## `mremap`

+Remaps mmapped memory to a different location in addition to resizing it.
+This means that the new memory mapping might have a different address than the original mapping.

+9. `mremap-anon.c`: grows a mmap

 ## Implementing `mmap`